 When excluding files or directories , you need to use their relative paths to the source location.

 In the following example shows how exclude the

 The second option is to use the

---exclude-from argument and specify the files and directories you want to exclude in a file.
+--exclude-from option and specify the files and directories you want to exclude in a file.

 rsync -a --exclude-from='/exclude-file.txt' /src_directory/ /dst_directory/

-In this tutorial, you learned how to use Rsync to copy and synchronize files and directories.
+We have shown you how to use Rsync to copy and synchronize files and directories.
 There’s lots more to learn about Rsync at Rsync User’s Manual page.

 Feel free to leave a comment if you have any questions.